-Model and prioritization.
-Funseq2, GWAWA, Deepsea, CADD, LINSIGHT & Problem

-As NGS rapidly become primary technique for identifying and characterizing genetic variants associated with phenotype consequences, there is an increasing need for computational methods to effectively predict the deleterious effect of variants.
-However, variant effect prediction and prioritization is challenging due to the high complexity of the genome, molecular process and cellular interactions, and also limitations of available technologies.
-A myriad of variants occur in every human genome, and noncoding regions host the majority of them \cite{Hindorff et al., 2009; Frazer et al., 2009 from GWAVA}.
-Computationally, a host of approaches have been developed to address the problem of variant prioritization from different perspectives.
-We study the performance of five major models that target noncoding variants, namely GWAVA \cite{gwava}, DeapSEA \cite{deepsea}, CADD \cite{cadd}, Funseq2\cite{funseq2}, and LINSIGHT \cite{linsight}.
-Most of these models combine a diverse set of genomic annotations to perform prioritization.
-While LINSIGHT attempts to identify the effects of noncoding variants on evolutionary fitness, GWAVA aims to prioritize causal disease variants and distinguish them from benign ones.
-CADD and Funseq2 combine a diverse set of annotations to prioritize noncoding variants in the human genome.
-DeepSEA, on the other hand, makes de novo predictions on noncoding variant effects on numerous molecular phenotypes mainly related to chromatin structure and accessibility.
-These computational methods have made many efforts to prioritize noncoding variants and some of them have already been applied to every position on the genome, However, the experimental validations are still required to further verify the prediction.
+As NGS rapidly become primary technique for identifying and characterizing genetic variants associated with phenotype consequences, there is an increasing need for computational methods to study the underlying biology and effectively predict the effect of variants.
+However, the prediction and prioritization of a variant, especially a non-coding varaint which account for over 90% of overall, is difficult due to the high complexity of the genome, molecular process and cellular interactions, and also limitations of available data sources and technologies\cite{Hindorff et al., 2009; Frazer et al., 2009 from GWAVA}.
+A host of approaches have been developed to address the problem of variant prioritization from different perspectives.
+According to the target of their predictions, there are mainly three categories: 1) disease-causing effect predictions: like GWAVA and CADD, try to prioritize causal disease variants and distinguish them from benign ones , 2) Fitness concequence prioritization, Funseq2, fitCons and LINSIGHT \cite{linsight} attempt to identify the variants on evolutionary fitness[[NO]]; 3) molecular effect predictions, Deepbind, Deepsea and Basset, makes de novo predictions on non-coding variants effects on numerous molecular phenotypes.
+However, It is impossible to evaluate the preddict variants with disease causing effect or fitness consequence using long term large cohort study, hence the indirect molecular level experiment have to be employed to investigate potential biological significance of variants.

-Experimental methods, such as luciferase assay and GFP assay, work as a middle-layer assay and a proxy to bridge the genotype alteration with phenotype consequence.
+Experimental methods, such as luciferase assay and GFP assay, work as a middle-layer proxy to bridge the genotype alteration with phenotype consequence.
 Luciferase assay is originally used to measure the regulatory effects of noncoding elements\cite{here}.
-By comparing the difference of the assay readout of the elements with and without the mutation, we can estimate the experimental deleterious effect of non-coding variants.
+By comparing the difference of the assay readout of the elements with and without the mutation, we can estimate the experimental molecular effect of non-coding variants.
 Using high throughput methods, i.e. microarray and NGS, multiplexed assays (MPRA) \cite{27701403} has extended the scales to genome wide levels [starseq and MPRA paper].
-Measuring the effects of variants from the molecular level can be used to verify predicted deleterious effect of variants, but these assays usually are mediated by plasmid or virus, and thus cannot reflect a actual in vivo environment where the variance located.
-More sophisticated technique, like organoid level or in situ CRISPR genome editing, may provide more promising and reliable evaluation, but their applications are still limited and out of our scope.

-Motivation[[ explain the experiment results ]]
+Recent, In Ryan’s cell paper, they have demostrated the capability of MPRA to identify the causal variants that directly modulate gene expression.
+Not only 842 variants showing significant different expression modulation effect are spotted, but a high quality data source has been provides for computational modeling.